 The proper maintenance of your lawn mower defines how much it will return you.
 If you make a good effort in its maintenance, then obviously it will return you some good services.
-Among all the maintenance, winterizing your lawn mower is the mentionable one.
+Among all the maintenance, winterizing a lawn mower is the mentionable one.

 If you are a proud owner of a lawn mower.
 Then, you must know how to winterize your lawnmower.

 However, today I will be talking about the detailed step on how to winterize a lawn mower.
-If you are looking for the same information, then have a glance at this article.

 How to Winterize a Lawn Mower